 He is the Founder of The Funding Network and served from 2002-2012 as its Chair.
 More recently he has played an active role in the international roll out of TFN’s model to countries including Australia, Singapore, the USA, Romania and Turkey.

 Fred won the Judges’ Special Beacon Fellowship Prize in March 2004 and the SPEARS Lifetime Achievement Award in Philanthropy, 2012-13.
 He was awarded a CBE (Commander of the Order of the British Empire) for services to Philanthropy in the New Year Honours 2012.

 Fred’s fellow Trustees are two of his children, Robin and Hannah.
-His son Rhodes, who is based in the US, also takes an active interest in the Foundation.
+His son Rhodes, who is based in the US, cannot for legal reasons be a Trustee but acts as an advisor to the Foundation.